-Cell Receptor has identified a group of fairly well tolerated substances with a remarkable ability to prevent growing benign and malignant cells from absorbing growth factors.
-The goal is to discover a part of a transport mechanism that has not been considered therapeutically so far.
+Cell Receptor has identified a group of quite well-tolerated substances with the remarkable ability to prevent growing both benign and malignant cells from taking up growth factors.
+The target here is a part of a mechanism we have discovered that has not yet received therapeutic attention.

-The project was born in the cell culture laboratory and is now in the translational phase, with the aim of clinical application.
+The project was born in the cell culture lab and is now in the translational phase, aiming for clinical application.

-We are convinced that the new therapy has the potential to inhibit the seeding of metastases of malignant tumours.
-We also expect that it will enable the containment of pathological immune reactions of autoimmune diseases, as autoimmunity is associated with the proliferation of cells in the immune system.
-We estimate the annual serviceable obtainable global demand (SOM) to be more than CHF 8.5 billion.
+90% of cancer-related deaths are caused by metastases.
+We are convinced that the new therapy has the potential to prevent the metastasis of malignant tumours.
+We also expect that it will enable us to curb pathological immune responses of autoimmune diseases, as autoimmunity is associated with proliferation of cells in the immune system.

-The project has now reached a stage where proof of concept is to be provided by means of a clinical trial.
-The Type IIa study is intended to address the prevention of metastases and will be conducted by a renowned oncology organization.
+The project has now reached a stage where proof of concept will be provided by means of a clinical trial.
+The type IIa trial will be on the prevention of metastases and will be conducted by a renowned oncology organisation.
 The study will be relatively inexpensive due to very special organisational and legal circumstances.
-Cell Receptor will finance the study and is currently seeking venture capital for this purpose and welcomes suitable scientific and financial partnerships.
+Cell Receptor will fund the study and is currently seeking venture capital for this purpose and welcomes suitable scientific and financial partnerships.

 Are you interested in our project?
-Then we kindly ask you to contact us.
+Then please contact us.